jun-elli/final-project-java/README.md

   - checking accounts
   - addresses
 - GET You can access your own checking account information
-- PUT You can add or subtract money from a checking account
+- PUT You can add or subtract money from a checking account and see how interests or penalty fees apply

 # Requirements